gear-foundation/academy/docs/03-hello-world/hello-world.md

 cargo new hello-world --lib
 ```

-This will create a directory structure for our project with the following files:
+This creates a directory structure for our project with the following files:

 ```
 hello-world